Our research is editorially independent but we may earn a commission for purchases made through our links.

-Sedona, Arizona is thought to be one of the most peaceful cities in the whole world.
+Sedona, Arizona is thought to be one of the most peaceful cities in the world.
 The city is encompassed by giant red rock formations that are bound to make you feel warm and fuzzy on the inside with inspiration, as well as give you an enormous sense of tranquility during your time there.
 Here are the best things to do in Sedona, Arizona.

-Pink Jeep Tours
+Get Your Heart Racing with Pink Jeep Tours

 Why Do It?
-These easily spotted bright vehicles take their passengers out into the Sedona outback to see some of the city’s famous red rock formations up close, and to venture down into some of the steep trails for a heart-racing experience.
+These easily spotted bright vehicles take their passengers out into the Sedona outback to see some of the city’s famous red rock formations up close and to venture down into some of the steep trails for a heart-racing experience.

 Hike Cathedral Rock

 Why Do It?
-The path goes up some red dirt trails and large rocks, and give a view of the Sedona surroundings that is to die for.
+The path goes up some red dirt trails and large rocks and gives a view of the Sedona surroundings that is to die for.
 Cathedral Rock is one of the area’s most recognized rock formations and is worth every bit of effort that it takes to see and climb it.
-Be sure to photograph the whole way up, as the sights only get better with height!

-Oak Creek Canyon
+Enjoy a Scenic Drive to Oak Creek Canyon

 Why Do It?
 One of the best ways to see it in all its beauty is to take the drive from Sedona to Flagstaff, or vice-versa, and stop along the way to do some hiking, have a picnic, or even a day or two of camping.

 Walk Devil's Bridge

+What Is It?
 From the Devil’s Bridge parking area, a round trip hike out to the bridge itself is only about two miles and doesn’t require a lot of strenuous walking.